parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-3/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP offloading for parallel execution on a CPU.
+This version of microXOR is written in OpenMP offloading for parallel execution on a CPU.

 ## Prerequisites

-An OpenMP-capable compiler (like GCC or Clang) with OpenMP offloading support for your target device is required.
+An OpenMP-capable compiler (like g++) is required.
+The target device (if not the host CPU) needs to be supported by OpenMP offloading.

 ## Build

 To build microXOR, use `make`.
-No special flags are needed for specifying the target architecture as OpenMP handles target selection differently than CUDA.